microbus-io/fabric/docs/blocks/layers.md

 __Ack or fail fast__ is a pattern by which the server responds with an ack to the client before processing the request.
 This way, the client knows to wait for the response only if an ack is received, and fail if it's not.

 A microservices transparently makes itself __discoverable__ by subscribing to the messaging bus.
-Once subscribed to a subject it starts receiving message from the corresponding queue.
+Once subscribed to a subject it immediately starts receiving message from the corresponding queue.
+An external discovery service is not required.

 __Load balancing__ is handled transparently by the messaging bus.
 Multiple microservices that subscribe to the same queue are delivered messages randomly.
+An external load balancer is not required.

 __Geo-aware failover__ can be setup using [NATS super-clusters](https://docs.nats.io/running-a-nats-service/configuration/gateways).

-Explicit __liveness checks__ are unnecessary.
-A microservice is assumed to be alive when it is connected to the messaging bus.
+A microservice is __alive__ when it is connected to the messaging bus and can send and receive messages.
 The bus validates the connection using regular pings.
+Explicit liveness checks are unnecessary.

 ## OSS